braden-w/quartz/content/obsidian/Robustness.md

 ---

 # Robustness
-Create models that are resilient to adversaries, unusual situations, and Black Swan events.
+Create models that are resilient to adversaries, unusual situations, and [[The Black Swan|Black Swan]] events.

 ## Adversarial Robustness
 Handle unforseen attacks.